What You’ll Learn 🎯

 Waveform

 Misalignment will often result in a 2X response.
-This will be apparent in the direct waveform plot with an increase in peak-to-peak amplitude and 2X frequency component.
+This will be evident in the direct waveform plot as an increase in peak-to-peak amplitude and a prominent 2X frequency component.

 Spectrum

 The half-spectrum plot will show elevated 2X vibration in the presence of misalignment.
-The relative amplitude of the 1X and 2X peaks is indicative of the severity of the misalignment.
+The relative amplitudes of the 1X and 2X peaks indicate the severity of the misalignment.

 Full spectrum